gr4viton/currency_converter/README.md

  - not implemented: First run the program returns json data from offline database -- even if in second thread updating the database afterwards -- user gets better response time, but the first time he calls, he can get outdated rates
-   --- we certainly don't want that on the first start after a long time (olddated sql database)
+   --- we certainly do not want that on the first start after a long time (olddated sql database)
    --- it can be implemented w/o further ado, but only if the server with redis is updated frequently

 ### Not implemented (yet) - future releases maybe
 - full redis support for rates
 -- expire time - to the known time of next update from any implemented site
+- automatic selection of cconversion site dependent on offered currency codes conversion -- e.g if CZK is not in the most fresh currency converter site - it will not be converted to/from
 - currency conversion rates from multiple sources in the offline database -- e.g. if CZK is not in the selected most fresh currency converter site - it will not be converted to/from
 - multithreading - load from database at start in different thread - use the data or not later